lucataco/serverless-template-gpt-jt/README.md

 # 🍌 Banana Serverless

-This repo provides a basic template for using GPT-TJ on Bananas serverless GPU platform.
+This repo provides a basic template for using GPT-JT on Bananas serverless GPU platform.
 Ready to be used for 1-Click deploy.

 ## Quickstart: